There's something dying inside us, in this modern world saturated with speed and distractions.

 Tantra says:

-Tantra was born of a radical gesture.
+Tantra was born from radical thought.

 In spiritual contexts where renunciation, asceticism and mastery of the body dominated, he dared to say something profoundly subversive: